-Therapeutic Skating is a unique program providing children with disabilities access to the sport of figure skating by offering them an opportunity to participate in a specialized skating experience.
+Therapeutic Skating is a unique program providing children and adults with disabilities access to the sport of figure skating by offering them an opportunity to participate in a specialized skating experience.

 2017-2018 Program Schedule

 |Therapeutic Skating: Saturdays 11:30am-12:10pm (Ages 4-Adult: All Levels)|

 |Winter||Dec 2, 2017||Mar 3, 2018||12/16, 12/23, 12/30, 1/6, 2/3, 2/17||8||$176||Nov 1, 2017|

 |Spring||Mar 10, 2018||May 19, 2018||3/31, 4/7, 4/14||8||$176||Feb 7, 2018|

 Therapeutic Skating is an 8-week program offered in the Fall, Winter, and Spring sessions.
 The program director, instructors, volunteer coordinator, and volunteers, work closely with each skater and family to tailor their individual instructional needs.

 Typically, skaters begin their lessons with 40-minute one-on-one lessons.
 As the session progresses, they are re-evaluated to determine if they are ready to transition into small groups of one instructor and a maximum of 3 students.